14jdelap/14jdelap.github.io/problems.md

 Societies with less trust suffer a hidden cost —an opportunity cost— that's high.
 [This brief article](https://marginalrevolution.com/marginalrevolution/2016/08/regulation-and-distrust-revisited.html) from Alex Tabbarock in Marginal Revolution shows some of the consequences of less trust and why it's hard to overcome it.

 ### Reskilling
-One of the spillovers from living with such a high rate of technological progress is that some people's skills will become less valuable.
+One of the spillovers from such a high rate of technological progress is that some people's skills will become less valuable.
 This partly explains the rise of political extremism in many parts of the world as more people feel disenfranchised.

 While we tend to think about teaching people how to code, that isn't the only route.
 [Nana Academy](https://nanaacademy.org/), for example, is focused on teaching people to become technicians.